History of Sex in Cinema:

 This early, inaccurately-named Herschell Gordon Lewis (known later as the "Godfather of Gore") film was a further example of the predictable, usually awful "nudie-cutie" genre of films.

-Suspicious of his girlfriend Allison Edwards' (Allison Louise "Bunny" Downe) mysterious weekend disappearances, "skin-diving singing sensation" and comedian Eddie Livingston (Rex Marlow) had a friend trail her, and she was followed into Sunshine Park, a Miami nudist camp.
+In the plot, "skin-diving singing sensation" and comedian Eddie Livingston (Rex Marlow) became suspicious of his girlfriend Allison's mysterious weekend disappearances.
+He had a friend trail her, and she was followed into Sunshine Park, a Miami nudist camp.

 (Allison Louise Downe)